by Terri Windling

 In many ancient cultures, the creative arts were used (both literally and metaphorically) to heal, blight, praise, curse, celebrate, lament, and renew.
 Inspiration could be sought through one's genius, which was a personal spirit-guide in Greek mythology -- or through the Muses, those lovely daughters of Zeus and Mnemosyne (memory): Clio (history), Euterpe (lyric poetry), Thalia (comedy), Melpomene (tragedy), Terpsichore (dance and song), Erato (love songs), Polymnia (divine hymns), Urania (astronomy), and Calliope (epic poetry).

 In the fields of fantasy literature and mythic arts, many of us still seek our inspiration deep in the archetypal forest, following trails blazed through the centuries by the writers and artists who have gone before.
-We chase the white deer through Shakespeare's fairy plays; through magical poetry by Keats, Goethe, and Yeats; through the visions of the Pre-Raphaelites, the Symbolists, and the Surrealists.
+We chase the white deer through Shakespeare's fairy plays; through the French and German fairy tale salons; through the poetry of Keats, Goethe, and Yeats; through the visionary dreams of the Pre-Raphaelites, the Symbolists, the Surrealists; and through a wide, wide range of magical writers from George MacDonald to Angela Carter.

 The Muses speak to us not only through stories and dreams, but also through all the creative acts of life: making food, making love, making conversation, making community, making a poem or a prayer out of each moment lived.
 To some, creative inspiration comes only during life's quiet times; to others, when life is abundantly full -- and as artists, we must each learn our own individual ways of summoning the Muses.